FridaWikell/python-snake/README.md

 ![Screenshot of progress bar](doc/loading-highscore.webp)

-The progress bar let the user know that something is happening and the highscore is calculating.
+The progress bar lets the user know that something is happening and the highscore is calculating.

 #### Score text

 ![Screenshot of the score text](doc/well-played.webp)

-The user gets to now what score they had.
+The user gets to know what score they had.
 They also get a motivational text depending on their score.

 #### Highscore top five